ArchanaRohilla/BellyButtonBiodiversity/README.md

 # Belly Button Biodiversity Dashboard
-An interactive "Belly Button Biodiversity Dashboard" with a panel for demographic information and capability of displaying the bacterial data for each volunteer.
-The volunteers are be able to identify the top 10 bacterial species in their belly buttons.
+An interactive "Belly Button Biodiversity Dashboard" with a panel for demographic information and capability of displaying the bacterial data for each individual.
+The individuals are be able to identify the top 10 bacterial species in their belly buttons.

 ## Project Overview
 A dashboard has been designed using the data from the samples of some individuals to find the type and